-Beckham was personally chosen by the Queen as a new ‘Arthur’, in order to embody the fiction of the English nation against psychogeography’s literal deterriorialisations.
-He played his debut on the 23rd September, 1992, not coincidentally the very same day that the US conducted the last ritual nuclear test of the Cold War era, detonating a 20 kiloton bomb in the Nevada desert.
-This underground explosion, taking place on the eve of the Autumn Equinox, was orchestrated to herald the rebirth of the Sun King in the form of the Western alliance, in their final integration with the concentrated spectacle of the so-called “USSR”.
-It was mythopoetically embodied by none other than Beckham “Golden Balls” himself, a fact confirmed by the numerous sources detailing football’s ritual origins in Celtic festive sports, including the symbolism of the Sun King and the Golden Ball.
+Beckham was personally chosen by the Queen, it is claimed, as a new ‘Arthur’, in order to embody the fiction of the English nation against psychogeography’s literal deterriorialisations.
+These conspiracy theorists support their claims by drawing attention to the fact that Beckham made his debut on the 23rd September, 1992, not coincidentally the very same day that the US conducted the last ritual nuclear test of the Cold War era, detonating a 20 kiloton bomb in the Nevada desert.
+This underground explosion, taking place on the eve of the Autumn Equinox, was allegedly orchestrated to conjure the rebirth of the “Sun King” in the form of the Western alliance, in the final integration of the US with the concentrated spectacle of the so-called “USSR”.
+This alchemical wedding was thus mythopoetically embodied by none other than old Beckham “Golden Balls” himself, a fact confirmed to its adherents by the numerous sources detailing football’s ritual origins in Celtic festive sports, including the symbolism of the Sun King and the Golden Ball.